- 3rd October 2018

 - Posted by: Chloe Steele

-- Category: Blog, Business continuity management, business security, Cyber safety, Cyber Security, Newsletter, Security Awareness, Threat Alerts
+- Category: Blog, business security, Cyber safety, Cyber Security, Security Awareness

 This month its ‘Cyber Security Awareness Month’, this is even more reason to promote not only how we can help you as a business but also how we can stay cyber-safe!

 The City of London Police, the national lead force for fraud which runs Action Fraud, the national fraud and cyber-crime reporting centre, has revealed that cyber-crime victims lost £28 million between October 2017 and March 2018

 -Action fraud released in an article revealing statistics

 Stay tuned to see the top tips we have for your business to make sure you are not the next victim of a cyber-attack…

 1. Stay alert!

 It is important to stay alert and know how your business could be affected by a cyber-attack.
 There are several attack methods such as; unauthorised access to company computers or mobile devices, an attack on a company’s IT system or their personal website, and even gaining information from staff.
 This could lead to the outcome of loss of company information, disruption of normal business operations which could result in loss of revenue.
 It is important as a business you know how to deal with suspected infections, stay alert and how to report them if they do happen.